deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 Dora hesitated. “...Ooh, yeah.
 Good point!
 You were a soldier, right?”

-“A Royal Marine and JETS operator,” Wild confirmed.
+“A Royal Marine and JETS operator,” Wilde confirmed.
 He reached up and tapped beside his eye.
 “Until this happened, anyway.”

 “You certainly went with an obvious prosthetic,” Morwk commented.
 Bruuk duck-nodded, unconsciously.
 Wild’s right eye was glossy black with a misshapen white patch on the front for a pupil.
 As synthetic replacements went, it was unmissable.